Orion-AI-Lab/S4A-Models/README.md

             L mappings\
 ```

-#### Annotations

-In the `dataset/annotations/` folder are the annotations required for exporting the COCO files.

-#### NetCDF4 files

-In the `dataset/netcdf/` folder you should place the netCDF4 files.

 #### COCO files

 In the `coco_files/` folder are the COCO files required for training, validating and testing the models.
 Some proof-of-concept COCO files are also given (with the refix `poc_`) just for testing and playing around.

+#### NetCDF4 files

+In the `dataset/netcdf/` folder you should place the netCDF4 files.

 #### OAD files